xrdocs/design/_blogs/2021-01-20-converged-sdn-transport-4_0-hld.md

 Frequency and phase synchronization is required between the cBR-8 and RPD to properly handle upstream scheduling and downstream transmission.
 Remote PHY uses PTP (Precision Timing Protocol) for timing synchronization with the ITU-T G.8275.2 timing profile.
 This profile carries PTP traffic over IP/UDP and supports a network with partial timing support, meaning multi-hop sessions between Grandmaster, Boundary Clocks, and clients as shown in the diagram below.
 The cBR-8 and its client RPD require timing alignment to the same Primary Reference Clock (PRC).
 In order to scale, the network itself must support PTP G.8275.2 as a T-BC (Boundary Clock).
 Synchronous Ethernet (SyncE) is also recommended across the CIN network to maintain stability when timing to the PRC.

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-g82752.png)

+#### CST 4.0+ Update to CIN Timing Design
+Starting in CST 4.0, NCS nodes support both G.8275.1 and G.8275.2 on the same node, and also support interworking between them.
+If the network path between the PTP GM and client RPDs can support G.8275.1 on each hop, it should be used.
+G.8275.1 runs on physical interfaces and does not have limitations such as running over Bundle Ethernet interfaces.
+The G.8275.1 to G.8275.2 interworking will take place on the RPD leaf node, with G.8275.2 being used to the RPDs.

 #### QoS
 Control plane functions of Remote PHY are critical to achieving proper operation and subscriber traffic throughput.
 QoS is required on all RPD-facing ports, the cBR-8 DPIC ports, and all core interfaces in between.
 Additional QoS may be necessary between the cBR-8, RPD, and any PTP timing elements.
 See the design section for further details on QoS components.